redgiorgio02/Recycling-App/README.md

 - Recycling point locator with map support
 - User profile with progress tracking
 - Educational tips and fun facts about recycling

+Backend

+The backend functionality (written in PHP) handles communication with a MySQL database, including user data and recycling records.
+You can find the PHP source code in the `php_backend` folder.